 The Myth of the “Willing Seller”

 You are expected to believe “this time it's different”.
 It isn't.
-Like the old Peanuts comic strip in which Lucy annually fooled Charlie Brown into thinking she would let him kick the football, they make this false claim over and over and get away with it too often, despite their long record of coercion.
+Like the old Peanuts comic strip in which Lucy annually fooled Charlie Brown into thinking she would let him kick the football, they make this false promise (or the appearance of a promise) over and over.
+Those making the promises have no authority to guarantee what the National Park Service will not do once in power.
+They get away with this pitch against the innocent too often, despite the long record of NPS coercion for a century.

 - Concord Journal: NPS Chief of Land Acquistion says “willing seller” is “meaningless”

 - "Parks, People, and Private Property: The National Park Service and Eminent Domain" , Hemmat, Steven A., Environmental Law, Northwestern School of Law of Lewis and Clark College, Vol. 16 No. 5 Summer 1986, pp935-961.

 - Bo Thott of Cutler, ME did a survey of National Park Service Condemnation

 - Appalachian Trail.
 Breen 2005 Congressional Testimony on 23 year battle to stop NPS from destroying Maine's Saddleback Ski Resort at the Appalachian Trail.
 At the National Trail (a “linear” National Park) condemnation was restricted to an average half mile wide; NPS lumped part of its unused average to try to remove the whole ski area.

 - Acadia-willingsellermyth The Acadia Example.
 For decades (1916–1982) Acadia National Park was one of the few where condemnation was prohibited by Congress.
 State condemnation had been used to establish the initial park.
 But freedom from NPS condemnation is temporary, always subject to changing politics.